mbrandonw/mbrandonw.github.io/_drafts/type-safe-html-in-swift.md

 )
 ```

-This definitely ain’t pretty, but there are some nice things about it!
+This ain’t pretty, but there are some nice things about it!

-* We can use Swift’s type inference in order to remove gratuitous uses of `Node` and `Element` everywhere, i.e. we could use `.element` everywhere instead of `Node.element`.
+* We can use Swift’s type inference to remove gratuitous uses of `Node` and `Element` everywhere, i.e. we could use `.element` everywhere instead of `Node.element`.
 * The compiler holds our hand while we write this out, providing error messages any time the types didn't match up or a brace was forgotten.
 This provides safety at compile-time, whereas most templating languages discover errors only at runtime.
-* The HTML is modeled as a simple value type, and so can be transformed in some interesting ways.
-For example, we could easily write a function that walks this node tree looking for any elements with an attribute `"remove-me": "true"`, and remove those from the tree!
+* This simple value type models the HTML, and so can be transformed in some interesting ways.
+For example, we could write a function that walks this node tree looking for any elements with an attribute `"remove-me": "true"`, and remove those from the tree!

 ```swift
 // Removes all nodes that are an element with a `"remove-me": "true"`